MattNolanLab/in_vivo_ephys_openephys/README.md

 conda create -f environment.yml
 ```

+note: make sure you have gcc installed, if not please do `sudo apt-get install gcc` first

 ### Code structure
 A workflow is defined in a snakefile.
 Currently, two snakefiles are provided, namely `vr_workflow.smk` and `op_workflow.smk` for VR and openfield experiment respectively.